 - Other action may also include notification of appropriate ecclesiastical authorities, as deemed necessary.

 - The complainant may also choose to pursue litigation in the civil courts.

 Prior to making any decision or taking action, the President and Dean may seek additional counsel from persons of his/her choice, including, but not limited to, the Chair of the Board of Trustees.
 The President and Dean may also take other action, as he/she deems appropriate.
 The decision and action of the President and Dean is final.

-In the event that the President and Dean is alleged to be involved in a case of sexual harassment, the following procedures will be followed: The Dean of Academic Affairs, the Dean of Students, or the Vice President for Administration shall form the investigative committee.
+In the event that the President and Dean is alleged to be involved in a case of sexual harassment, the following procedures will be followed: The Dean of Academic Affairs, the Dean of Students, or the Vice President and Chief Operating Officer shall form the investigative committee.
 The Chair of the Board of Trustees shall be notified of the allegations.
 The Chair may appoint a member of the Board of Trustees to serve on the committee.
 The committee will conduct a timely investigation and report their findings to the Chair of the Board.
 The final review process shall be, in this instance, by the Chair of the Board of Trustees and other persons named by the Chair.
 The decision and action reached by the Chair of the Board of Trustees is final.